tazama-lf/docs/Community/Tazama-Contribution-Guide.md

     npm run start
     ```
     This command starts the CRSP application from the built code.
 Once the processor is up and running, you can start sending requests to the processor via the NATS REST Proxy.

+    The `npm run start` command will keep on running until you exit the application by pressing `ctrl-c`.

 8. Sending messages to the microservice processor via the NATS REST Proxy

+    Let's try to send a test message to our locally running CRSP via the NATS REST Proxy using a pre-fabricated Postman test.
+If you previously cloned the Postman repository, the `3.1.
+CRSP Quick-Check.postman_collection.json` test will be located in the Postman repository folder.

+    Because the application is running in our previous Windows Command Prompt, we'll need to open a new one and then, using the following Newman command in the new Command Prompt, we can execute the test on our running processor:

+        ```
+        newman run collection-file -e environment-file --timeout-request 10200
+        ```

+      - Replace `collection-file` with the full location path and filename of the `3.1.
+CRSP Quick-Check.postman_collection.json` file in your cloned Postman repository
+      - Replace `environment-file` with the full location path and filename of the `environments/Tazama-LOCAL.postman_environment.json` file in your cloned Postman repository
+      - If the path contains spaces, wrap the string in double-quotes.

 9. Run the Built-In Jest Tests